vernonclarke/Rfits/README.md

    The steps, options, and workflow are the same for both interfaces.

-   The 'UI' is designed to normalise selected traces to a baseline period then average and export output to a 'csv' file.
+   The 'UI' is designed to normalise selected traces to a chosen baseline period then average and export output to a 'csv' file.

    ```r
    # open R from terminal